Winter is finally coming to a close which can mean only one thing – it's time to don those gloves and show your garden some love.

 The best advice?
 Pick the kind of technology that suits your gardening expertise and level of activity, as some of the gizmos can be rather expensive.

-And if the worst should happen, and contents in your garden are damaged, your home insurer
+And if the worst should happen, and contents in your garden are damaged, your home

-might provide cover against certain damage.
+insurance policy might provide cover against certain damage.
 If in doubt, check your policy or contact your insurer directly.